Jelmerro/jfpm/README.md

 ## License

-The `fpm.sh` and `setup.sh` scripts of jfpm are licensed as free software under the MIT.
+The bash scripts of jfpm are licensed as free software under the MIT.
 Both JRuby and the fpm ruby gem are covered by different licenses.